The Howard Stern Show: 2000–2005: Staff changes and terrestrial radio departure

-2006–present: SiriusXM Radio
+2006–2012: move to SiriusXM Radio

 The Howard Stern Show made its debut broadcast on Sirius on January 9, 2006.
 The show began with Also sprach Zarathustra with added flatulence sound effects.
 George Takei then introduced himself as the show's new announcer.
 180,000 Sirius radios were activated a day before.
 Stern read out the list of revelations for the show's "Revelations Game", where staff told an unknown secret about themselves.

 In May 2006, Stern claimed he had received offers from three major companies to return to terrestrial radio.
 Although he would never return, Stern did mention that it would be "cool to go back and kick their asses."
 Although the names of the companies were never revealed, media organizations announced that Stern was considering a return.
 To clear up the rumors, the Associated Press were called on-air on May 10.
 "The story is I wouldn't do terrestrial radio for any reason", said Stern.
 Rumors once again arose in September 2006 that Stern would be returning, and were once again denied by Stern and Sirius.
 Sirius representative Patrick Reilly told United Press International that there were never "any discussions of Howard Stern in any way, shape, or form being anything but exclusive to Sirius.
 Published reports suggesting otherwise are wrong."

 Stern announced on June 7, 2006, that the lawsuit settlement with CBS Radio finally gave Sirius the exclusive rights to his entire back catalog of broadcasts from WXRK, totalling almost 23,000 hours.
 It was reported that Sirius agreed to pay CBS $2 million for the rights, equating to around $87 per-hour of tape.
 On December 2, 2009, it was announced that every tape had been digitized on a server taking up multiple terabytes of data.

 After a suicide attempt in January 2010, Lange left the show.